Pre-Professional Division

 • 90 min class, four (4) times per week

-Ballet III Students tackle greater complexity of movement at the barre and in the center in Ballet III.
+Advanced Ballet I, II, III Students tackle greater complexity of movement at the barre and in the center in Ballet III.
 To assist with the student's expressiveness of movement, a demand for increased flexibility is emphasized.
 Epaulement, the plastique quality and expressive use of the shoulders is taught.
 An examination of the kinetic forces involved in jumping and turning is discussed in order to improve the student's performance.

 • 90 min class, four (4) times per week